VA1TRL/PTrack/README.md

 * `-p` *proj*
   * Use the provided geographic projection reference string (PROJ.4) to transform the seed file coordinates.
 * `-o` *outfile*
   * Specify an output file.
-The name of the input file, except with a ".nc" extension, will be used if a name is not provided.
+The name of the input file, except with a `.nc` file extension, will be used if a name is not provided.
 * `-t`
   * Dates in the input file will be formatted as `dd/mm/yyyy hh:mm:ss`
 * `-f` *projfile*
-  * Same as -p, but read the projection reference from the provided NetCDF file's global CoordinateProjection attribute.
+  * Same as `-p`, but read the projection reference from the provided NetCDF file's global **CoordinateProjection** attribute.

 #### Usage